Battery Thermal Runaway Risk Calculator

 That is why a battery management system does so much more than count charge.
 A well-designed BMS monitors current, temperature, and voltage; balances cells; and interrupts charging when values move outside an acceptable envelope.
 Yet smaller devices, hobby projects, repurposed battery packs, and aging equipment may have less sophisticated protection.
 For those cases, even a simplified calculator is valuable because it nudges users to ask the right safety questions before relying on a charger and hoping for the best.

-The simplest mitigation is to stay away from stacked stressors.
+The simplest way to lower battery thermal runaway risk is to avoid stacking stressors.
 Lower the charge rate when ambient temperature is high.
 Avoid charging batteries that are already damaged, swollen, punctured, or unusually warm.
 Store cells at a moderate state of charge rather than leaving them full for long periods in hot places.
 Replace cells whose internal resistance has climbed far above the rest of a matched pack.
 In design work, improve cooling pathways, spacing, cell isolation, thermal sensing, and current-limiting logic before trying to compensate with software warnings later.

 Operational discipline matters too.
 Charge on non-flammable surfaces.
 Use the charger specified for the chemistry and pack configuration.
 Apply firmware and BMS updates promptly.
 In workshops, fleet operations, and storage sites, document shutdown procedures and coordinate with local fire response plans.
 The best safety programs treat thermal runaway as a systems problem: chemistry, electronics, enclosure design, user behavior, environment, and maintenance all contribute to the final outcome.